-- BIOL 1001 Biological Science Lab Co-requisite: BIOL 1003.
+- BIOL 1001 Biological Science Lab Corequisite: BIOL 1003.
 Two hours per week.
 (Lab fee required).
 (F, S, Su) ACTS Equivalent Course Number = BIOL1004 - BIOL 1003 Biological Science A study of the similarity and diversity of life on earth.
 Lecture three hours.
 This course is a prerequisite for most BIOL and ZOOL courses.
-(F, S, Su) ACTS Equivalent Course Number = BIOL1004 - BIOL 1051 Environmental Science Lab Co-requisite: BIOL 1053.
+(F, S, Su) ACTS Equivalent Course Number = BIOL1004 - BIOL 1051 Environmental Science Lab Corequisite: BIOL 1053.
 Two hours per week.
-(Lab Fee required).
+(Lab fee required).
 (D) - BIOL 1053 Environmental Science An introduction to the most important concepts in the study of our environment and its associated problems.
 The course combines ideas from the natural sciences with environmental ethics, economics, politics, law, and planning in the diagnosis, present state, and prognosis for various environmental problems.
-(D)

-- BIOL 2013 Introduction to Nutrition A study of human nutritional needs over the human life span.
+(D) - BIOL 2013 Introduction to Nutrition A study of human nutritional needs over the human life span.
 Individual nutrients, their nature, functions, and their processing by the human body.
 Dietary analyses and evaluations.
 Food labels and their interpretation, weight control, exercise, food safety, relationships of nutrition to health and the environment.
+(F, S)

-(F, S) - BIOL 2101 Microbiology Lab Co-requisite: BIOL 2103.
+- BIOL 2101 Microbiology Lab Corequisite BIOL 2103.
 Laboratory two hours per week.
 (Lab fee required).
 (F, S, Su) ACTS Equivalent Course Number = BIOL2004 - BIOL 2103 Microbiology Prerequisite: BIOL 1003 or ZOOL 2003.
 A study of microorganisms, in particular, bacteria, involving their structure and function at the molecular level, and interaction of these organisms with humans and their environment.
 Knowledge of basic chemistry strongly recommended.
 Lecture three hours.
-(F, S, Su) ACTS Equivalent Course Number = BIOL2004 - BIOL 2401 Special Problems in Biological Sciences (D) - BIOL 2402 Special Problems in Biological Sciences (D) - BIOL 2403 Special Problems in Biological Sciences (D) - BIOL 2404 Special Problems in Biological Sciences (D) - BOT 1101 Biology of Plants Lab Co-requisite: BOT 1103.
+(F, S, Su) ACTS Equivalent Course Number = BIOL2004 - BIOL 2211 Biology of the Cell Lab Corequisite BIOL 2213.
+This laboratory course is designed to familiarize you with cell and molecular biology techniques that are used for investigating cellular structure and function. - BIOL 2213 Biology of the Cell Corequisite BIOL 2211.
+This course is designed to provide general understanding of the mechanism of how living cells work, by covering cell components, DNA replication, transcription, translation, cell membrane structure and cytoskeleton, cell division and signal transduction. - BIOL 2401 Special Problems in Biological Sciences (D) - BIOL 2402 Special Problems in Biological Sciences (D) - BIOL 2403 Special Problems in Biological Sciences (D) - BIOL 2404 Special Problems in Biological Sciences (D) - BOT 1101 Biology of Plants Lab Corequisite: BOT 1103.
 Two hours per week.
 (Lab fee required).
 (D) ACTS Equivalent Course Number = BIOL1034 - BOT 1103 Biology of Plants A study of plant structures and their functions and the evolution, diversity, and ecology of plants.
 Lecture three hours.
 (D) ACTS Equivalent Course Number = BIOL1034